ikfoundation.org

 Promoting Natural & Cultural History

-Sweden has a long tradition of rug making in various techniques of wool and linen, but these were originally used for warmth in beds instead of decorating and keeping the floors warm.
-Even if imported examples from the Ottoman Empire and other geographical areas existed, still in mid-18th century, floor carpets were unusual even in aristocratic homes.
-This circumstance is for instance evident in hand-written detailed inventories, but also in contemporary interior paintings which with few exceptions lack such furnishing in wealthy Swedish homes.
-In this detailed study of a preserved 18th century inventory at a manor house – floor coverings and various objects of textile materials, a chamber-pot cupboard, clocks and contemporary letters will be in focus.
+Sweden has a long tradition of rug making using various techniques of wool and linen, but these were originally used for warmth in beds instead of decorating and keeping the floors warm.
+Even if imported examples from the Ottoman Empire and other geographical areas existed, still, in the mid-18th century, floor carpets were unusual, even in aristocratic homes.
+This circumstance is, for instance, evident in hand-written detailed inventories but also in contemporary interior paintings, which, with few exceptions, lack such furnishing in wealthy Swedish homes.
+In this thorough study of a preserved 18th century inventory at a manor house – floor coverings and various objects of textile materials, a chamber-pot cupboard, clocks and contemporary letters will be in focus.

 The Inventory dated 1758 listed three mats only, all placed in the Hall on the first floor, mentioned as ‘one large sheep mat to use under the table and two ditto mats used under the chairs in the passage’.
 It is uncertain if the textile furnishing referred to woollen woven carpets or sheepskins.
 These mats were probably used for warmth – when dining by the table or relaxing in the chairs – as the flooring was made of cut stone slabs.
-In several other rooms on this first floor however, there seems not to have been any desire to include decorative carpets, due to the beautifully inlaid wooden floors with geometric patterns.
-In the Countess’ Bed-Chamber listed as ‘parquet floor of pine with six angular squares and an inlayed black border’, whilst in the Count’s Small Hall ‘the parquet flooring of oak was worked with a black and white inlayed border and a centred star-shape’.
-It may be noted, that all floors on the ground- and second level of the house were undecorated and made of plain pine boards or cut stone slabs.
+In several other rooms on this first floor, however, there seems not to have been any desire to include decorative carpets due to the beautifully inlaid wooden floors with geometric patterns.
+The Countess’ Bed-Chamber listed as a ‘parquet floor of pine with six angular squares and an inlaid black border’, whilst in the Count’s Small Hall ‘, the parquet flooring of oak was worked with a black and white inlaid border and a centred star-shape’.
+It may be noted that all floors on the ground and on the second level of the house were undecorated and made of plain pine boards or cut stone slabs.

 More than three hundred letters written between 1758 and 1770 are preserved from the son Carl Gustaf Piper to the father Carl Fredrik, which discussed family matters, purchases of cloth and furniture etc. In one letter dated in December 1762, he included some detailed information about measuring of time: ‘The new pendulum clock which is ordered from Sundberg will according to my dear father’s wishes be made with silver-plated fittings, but will not be ready until Christmas’.
 This may be the same clock which was recorded in the 1758 Inventory, via an added notation written in 1768, as a pendular clock with gilded fittings in the Countess’ Drawing Room on the first floor.
-An object which had been: ’transported from Krageholm, where it originally had come from Stockholm’.
-The mentioned ‘Sundberg’ in the letter, was Erik Sundberg who was a well-known master watchmaker in the capital, with his workshop at the well-reputed furniture maker Diedrich Tellerstedt’s premises at Urvädersgränd in Gamla Stan [the Old Town, today this lane is named Stenbastugränd].
+An object that had been transported from Krageholm, where it originally came from Stockholm. ’ The mentioned ‘Sundberg’ in the letter, was Erik Sundberg who was a well-known master watchmaker in the capital, with his workshop at the well-reputed furniture maker Diedrich Tellerstedt’s premises at Urvädersgränd in Gamla Stan [the Old Town, today this lane is named Stenbastugränd].
 Furthermore, Sundberg had been trained in Paris as a young man during the early 1740s.

 The Inventory listed a second clock, placed in the adjoining Hall on the same floor, an object which also has left some historical traces: ’1 [wall] pendular clock, made by Modewig in Malmö with an elm wood case’.
 About one hundred kilometres from Christinehof manor house, Johan Carl Modewig lived and worked at Östergatan no. 29 in Malmö – along one of the busiest merchant streets – during the period from 1741 to 1772.
 It has to be assumed that someone in the Piper family, visited his shop to buy the clock prior to year 1758, when the inventory list was written or ordered the same and had it delivered.
-That is to say, the family, guests and servants alike at the manor house could see the exact time via clocks placed in two prominent rooms.
-Additionally, it must be assumed that the aristocratic men of the house owned a pocket watch, kept in a waistcoat pocket.
-Whilst a lady could wear a watch visibly hanging in a chain, but such luxury objects were part of everyone’s personal belongings and due to this not included in a household inventory.
+That is to say, the family, guests, and servants alike at the manor house could see the exact time by using clocks placed in two prominent rooms.
+Additionally, it must be assumed that the aristocratic men of the home owned a pocket watch that was kept in a waistcoat pocket.
+Whilst a lady could wear a watch visibly hanging in a chain, such luxury objects were part of everyone’s personal belongings and, due to this, were not included in a household inventory.

-On the first and second floors alike a ‘Privy’ was listed, both spaces assisted by ‘lock, key and clasps’.
-Judging by the locked doors, it must be assumed that these toilets were solely used by the family and their guests, whilst the servants had to make use of privies outside the main building.
-Other possibilities for the family and their wider circle of visitors who stayed over night were the chamber-pots, sometimes placed in specially adapted cupboards.
+On the first and second floors alike, a ‘Privy’ was listed, and both spaces were assisted by a ‘lock, key, and clasps’.
+Judging by the locked doors, it must be assumed that the family and their guests solely used these toilets, whilst the servants had to use privies outside the main building.
+Other possibilities for the family and their wider circle of visitors who stayed overnight were the chamber pots, sometimes placed in specially adapted cupboards.

 Sources: